paritytrading/parity/applications/system/README.md

 ## Configuration

-Parity Matching Engine uses a configuration file to specify the services it makes available to market participants.
+Parity Trading System uses a configuration file to specify the services it makes available to market participants.

 The following configuration parameters are required: